ersilia-os/ersilia/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**What is your feature request?**
+A clear concise descritprion of what you want to happen.

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.